Jackeagle/caf_frameworks_native/opengl/tests/animated_splash/README.txt

 NOTES:
 ------
-Please ensure the following defines at the top of the file are in check or modified if need be:
+A. Please ensure the following defines at the top of the file are in check or modified if need be:

 	#define MAX_FILENAME_LENGTH 20
 	#define NUM_OF_BMPS 16